 Many students invite their own patients to the student clinic and we also have direct enquiries from our website where patients want to be treated by a student homeopath.

-For the virtual clinics, student present their own cases and discuss their prescriptions etc. This way people who do not yet have their own patients can learn how to take a case, analyse and prescribe.
+For the virtual clinics, students present their own cases and discuss their prescriptions, etc… This way, people who do not yet have their own patients can learn how to take a case, analyse and prescribe.

 Registration is the term used to describe the status of individual homeopaths.
 There are a number of voluntary registers run by professional bodies representing homeopaths.
 The main ones of these are: